Bristol Pegasus: Engines on display

 Bristol Pegasus engines can be viewed installed in aircraft at the Royal Air Force Museum London and the Imperial War Museum Duxford.
 An unrestored Pegasus recovered from the sea bed is in the care of the Bristol Aero Collection, which is closed while moving from Kemble Airport to Filton.

 There is also an engine on display at the Brooklands Museum at Weybridge.

-Survivors
+Surviving engines

 As of October 2010 two Bristol Pegasus engines remain airworthy in England.
 They power the two Fairey Swordfish aircraft operated by the Royal Navy Historic Flight.